feddelegrand7/mini007/README.md

 #> [1] 3
 #>
 #> [[5]]$agent_id
-#> [1] "7f3684af-8dce-4a43-9a0b-993d54713810"
+#> [1] "1c858c5e-c8e0-4148-a626-5aebe170c46f"
 #>
 #> [[5]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[5]]$response
-#> Their lean, cost-conscious approach conflicts directly with my clear directive
+#> Their proposal focuses on low-budget marketing and strict expense control,
-#> to spend as much as possible to maximize exports; therefore, my counterproposal
+#> which directly conflicts with my role’s priority to spend as much as possible
-#> remains to execute a lavish marketing strategy involving extravagant brand
+#> to maximize export growth and establish a strong brand presence in Germany.
+#>
+#> Counterproposal: Execute an expansive, high-investment marketing campaign
+#> including nationwide TV and radio ads across Germany, premium product
-#> activations, exclusive partnerships with top-tier German supermarkets and
+#> placements in luxury supermarkets, collaborations with top-tier celebrity chefs
-#> premium influencers, large-scale cultural events showcasing Ouergla dates, and
+#> and influencers, sponsorship of major food and cultural events, and immersive
-#> a comprehensive multimedia campaign to aggressively penetrate the German market
+#> virtual reality experiences showcasing Ouergla’s dates heritage to dominate the
-#> over the next two years.
+#> German market over the next two years.
 #>
 #>
 #> [[6]]